 - powdered sugar

 - Preheat oven to 350F Lightly butter 6-8 oven safe bowls, ramekins, or mugs Arrange them in a baking pan or roasting pan with sides.
 Put a large pot of water on the stove to simmer for your water bath.

 - Cream the soft butter and sugar together until light and fluffy.
 Beat in the egg yolks, one at a time, letting each one get incorporated before adding the next, scraping down the sides of the bowl as necessary.

-- Blend in the lemon zest, almond meal, and salt, then mix in the buttermilk and lemon juice until everything is well combined.
+- Blend in the lemon zest, flour, and salt, then mix in the buttermilk and lemon juice until everything is well combined.

 - Beat the egg whites with the cream of tartar until they hold stiff peaks.
 Lift your beaters straight upright ~ the whipped whites should hold their points and not flop.